 Brij Sood, MD

-Dr. Sood is director of the Department of Radiation Oncology and director of PinnacleHealth Cancer Center.
-He practices at PinnacleHealth Radiation Oncology in the Medical Sciences Pavilion at PinnacleHealth’s Community Campus.
+Dr. Sood is the director of Radiation Oncology at PinnacleHealth.
+He practices at PinnacleHealth Radiation Oncology in the Medical Sciences Pavilion at PinnacleHealth’s Community Campus and Ortenzio Cancer Center at PinnacleHealth.

 He is board certified in radiation oncology by the American Board of Radiology.
 Dr. Sood graduated from the Dhanbad Medical College at Ranchi University, India.
 He completed his residency at Beth Israel Medical Center in New York, NY.
 Dr. Sood completed a fellowship in pediatric surgical oncology at Memorial Sloan Kettering Cancer Center.